The Choir of Man: Background

 After working together since 2014 on the production of A Cappella music stage show Gobsmacked!, in 2016 Nic Doodson and Andrew Kay came up with the idea for a show about 'normal men', who sing in their local pub's choir.
 Having co-created Gobsmacked! with Doodson, Jack Blume was brought on board as the show's musical arranger.
 Soon afterwards Freddie Huddleston, who had previously worked with Blume on a workshop project, joined the creative team as the choreographer and movement director.
 The show's premiere season was at the 2017 Edinburgh Festival Fringe, in the Assembly Rooms Music Hall on Princes Street.
 The original cast included actor and poetry slam champion Ben Norris.
 During development workshops for the show, Doodson asked Norris to write some poetic monologues to help transition between songs.
 These segments became a defining part of the show's tone and character, and were gradually woven throughout the production.

 Production history

 Edinburgh Fringe Festival (2017)

 The premiere season of The Choir of Man was at the Assembly Music Hall in August 2017.
 The original cast included John Sheehy, Aidan Banyard, Mark Loveday, Tom Brandon, Jami Reid-Quarrell, Ben Norris, Freddie Huddleston, Peter Lawrence and Andrew Carter.
 This version did not include the role of a virtuoso pianist.

 Adelaide Fringe Festival (2018)

-Taking place at the Adelaide Fringe Festival's Gluttony site in the Flamingo tent, The Choir of Man 's second outing had a few changes of repertoire, new monologues, and with the addition of Connor Going to the cast, was the debut of the virtuoso pianist role.
-In Week 2 of the festival, the show won the Bank SA "Best Music" award.
+Taking place at the Adelaide Fringe Festival's Gluttony site in the Flamingo tent, The Choir of Mans second outing had a few changes of repertoire, new monologues, and with the addition of Connor Going to the cast, was the debut of the virtuoso pianist role.
+In Week 2 of the festival, the show won the BankSA "Best Music" award.
 At the end of the season, it won the Bank SA overall "Pick of the Fringe" award.